 First, a little information about Litmos Live Sessions.
 Litmos can be used to schedule sessions, inform learners about the sessions and manage attendance and scores using the same software as your online courses courses.
 Live sessions are designed to take place either in a classroom or using a third party virtual training tool such as GoToTraining or WebEx.
-Our help guide includes an article with an overview of live sessions.

 Now, onto the tips!
 Being a good trainer comes with experience, however, until you gain that experience the tips below will help you fake it 'till you make it.
 One of the requirements I had when I became a technical trainer was to become CompTIA CTT+ certified.
 Many of the tips below are topics that they are looking for during their certification process and things that I have discovered over the years of being a trainer.

 - Have an agenda and inform the students of what it is - Ahead of time, students want to know what they will be learning, when bathroom and food breaks are, and any other information they may be thinking about.

 - Learn as much as possible about your students ahead of time - When a student is completely new to a subject, you will need to train them from the beginning, which can some times be difficult to someone who knows the subject.
 A good trainer is one who can do this successfully.
 It starts to get tricky if they are familiar with the subject.
 Speaking to an informed learner as if they are beginners is insulting to the learner.
 Speak to them as though they have been working with the subject for years and they will have no clue what you are talking about.
 Before hand, so you have time to prepare, ask your learners what they want to learn, how much of the subject they have had experience with, if they know about fill-in-the-blank.
 Also, keep in mind that some learners think they know more or less then they actually do.